Brian Duensing: Minnesota Twins

 Duensing was given the third spot in the starting rotation for the 2011 season.
-While his season did have some bright moments, including his July shutout against the Tampa Bay Rays, Duensing's pitching did not live up to the potential that he had shown in the later parts of 2010.
+While his season has some bright moments, including his July shutout against the Tampa Bay Rays, his pitching did not live up to the potential that he had shown in the later parts of 2010.
 He missed some starts with oblique strain, and ended the year with a 9–14 record and a 5.23 ERA.

 Duensing split the 2012 season between the bullpen and the rotation, making 11 starts and 44 appearances out of the bullpen.
 He finished with an ERA of 5.12 and a 4–12 record.

-In 2013, Duensing pitched exclusively out of the bullpen the whole year and had a 3.98 ERA in 73 games.
+In 2013, Duensing pitched exclusively out of the bullpen and had a 3.98 ERA in 73 games.
 He also notched his first career save during the season, finishing also with a 6–2 record.
-On August 9, 2013, Duensing won both games of a doubleheader against the Chicago White Sox.
+On August 9, Duensing won both games of a doubleheader against the Chicago White Sox.
 Duensing continued to pitch exclusively out of the bullpen in 2014 for the Twins, posting a 3–3 record, with a 3.31 ERA in 62 games.

 On January 24, 2015, the Twins and Duensing agreed to a $2.7 million contract for 2015.
 That season, Duensing posted a 4–1 record and 4.25 ERA in 55 appearances out of the bullpen.
 He became a free agent following the season.

 Kansas City Royals

 On February 18, 2016, the Kansas City Royals signed Duensing to a minor league contract.
 He was released on March 28, and signed to re-signed to a minor league deal on April 1.
-He opted out on May 17, 2016.
+He opted out on May 17.

 Baltimore Orioles

-On May 23, 2016, Duensing signed a minor league contract with the Baltimore Orioles organization.
-He was assigned to the Triple-A Norfolk Tides upon signing.
+On May 23, 2016, Duensing signed a minor league contract with the Baltimore Orioles.
+He was assigned to the Triple-A Norfolk Tides.
 On June 2, Duensing was selected to the active roster.
-Duensing was placed on the injured list on June 22 with left elbow inflammation, and rehabbed the injury with the Double-A Bowie Baysox and the rookie-level GCL Orioles before being activated on September 5.
+He was placed on the injured list on June 22 with left elbow inflammation, and rehabbed the injury with the Double-A Bowie Baysox and the rookie-level GCL Orioles before being activated on September 5.
 In 14 big league games with Baltimore, Duensing recorded a 4.05 ERA with 10 strikeouts.
 He became a free agent following the season.

 Chicago Cubs

 On December 2, 2016, Duensing signed a one-year, $2 million contract with the Chicago Cubs.
-In his 2017 campaign, he went 1–1 with a 2.74 ERA.
+In his 2017 campaign, he went 1–1 with a 2.74 ERA in 68 games, his highest number of appearance since 2013.

 On January 17, 2018, Duensing re-signed with the Cubs on a two-year, $7 million contract.
-Duensing pitched to a career worst 7.65 ERA in 37 2/3 innings.
+He had a career-worst 7.65 ERA in 37 2/3 innings.

 On March 24, 2019, Duensing was designated for assignment by Chicago.
 He was outrighted to the Triple-A Iowa Cubs on March 28.
 He was released by the Cubs on June 20 after posting a 6.92 ERA in 12 appearances with Iowa.